 – What are you living for?

 – What is your response to the manger?

 They are seemingly innocent and simple questions, right?
 But the answers are important and can change the way you operate.

-Jesus came to call us to live for the very purposes of God: “to seek and save the lost”, to minister to the needy and to reconcile people to God.
-We have been called to simply love God and illustrated that love to others by sharing the Gospel.
+Jesus came to call us to live for the very purposes of God: “to seek and save the lost,” to minister to the needy and to reconcile people to God.
+We have been called to simply love God and illustrate that love to others by sharing the Gospel.
 Easy-Peasy right?
 Not really.

 There are lots of competing offers out there.
 We are asked to live for our job, our mate, our friends and family, our habits, our greed, our desires… and that’s just the tip of the iceberg.
-In today’s world, we are bombarded with a multitude of things to live for and Christ, well sometimes he gets the short end of the stick.
+In today’s world, we are bombarded with a multitude of things to live for, and often Christ gets the short end of the stick.
 We have pushed God out of almost every aspect of our lives: our schools, our courts, our families, our sporting events and even our Christmas.
 Instead of living for God, we mold God into a small portion of our lives and then wonder why it’s not working out as well as we thought it would!

 Now imagine if we tweaked that question just a little bit and asked our “wonderful counselor” what’s in it for Him and what are His hopes and dreams for us?”
 What kinds of answers would we get?

 When we live for and serve God, things change.
 Our perception for others becomes softer.
 We are kinder, our hearts are open, and our mouths are filled with words of love and affirmation.
 We stop looking inward and start giving outward.

 Finally, what is your response to the manger?
 Are you willing to give yourself to Christ?
 Are you willing to heed his call and love Him with all your heart and allow your actions to mimic that love for others?